fathi129/NYC_Citi_BikeSharing/README.md

 Optional: Format the X axis of Stoptime by Weekday as "Abbreviation".
 Your graph should look similar to the following image:
 <img src = " width = 350><br>
+We can see that morning, 7-9 am, the bicycle usage is more during the same in the evening from 4-7 pm during weekdays except for Wednesday.
+We can see full-day use during the weekends.

 ## 4.Create the Trips by Gender (Weekday per Hour) Viz
 In this visualization, you’ll graph the number of bike trips by gender for each hour of each day of the week as a heatmap.